API

 Skyrmions3D.SkyrmionType

-Create a skyrme field with lp lattice points and ls lattice spacing.
+Create a vacuum skyrme field with lp lattice points and ls lattice spacing.

 Optional arguments